-Payroll forms;

-Any other applicable training and/or access, relevant to their position

-No employee shall hold more than one paid position within the MSU concurrently:

-Seasonal, (e.g. poll clerks) Commissioner positions and part-time employees who are not able to obtain more than 7 hours per week on a consistent basis through an MSU position are exempt from section 4.3

-Consistent shall be defined as 4 consecutive weeks of service operation.

-In the event that two or more competitive candidates are available for hiring, preference may be given to candidates that will not be holding concurrent positions in the MSU during their time of service.

-Under no circumstances can section 4.3 be waived to encompass more than 2 MSU positions

-No SRA member shall hold a part-time manager position supervised by a Board of Directors member;

-Exceptions shall be made for Part-Time Managers who have a contract that terminates on April 30, not been rehired for the following year, and been successfully elected to the SRA for the following year:

-Part-Time Managers shall not hold seats on the Executive Board until after their contract terminates.

-All employees must be able to be bonded;

-Only MSU members during the previous academic year shall be eligible for full-time summer positions.

-5. General Provisions

-The normal term for employment will be outlined in the employment contracts;

-The rate of remuneration for employment shall be as contained in Employment Policy – Employment Wages, as approved by the SRA;

-Payment of wages is made by direct deposit to the employee’s bank account two (2) weeks in arrears of start date;

-All part-time managerial positions supervised by a Board of Directors member shall be responsible to the Executive Board through their supervisor;

-Employees shall be responsible for fulfilling any job requirements specified in their job description and any relevant bylaw or operating policy;

-Employees shall not receive remuneration during periods of time off due to illness, lay off or closing of the service by the Executive Board (e.g. exam periods and reading week);

-Salaried employees will be paid for all statutory holidays when they fall on a normal working day;

-Hours of work per week for staff are outlined in the job description;

-Employees who will be absent or temporarily unable to fulfill their duties shall notify their respective manager in advance and shall solicit a replacement, if necessary;

-Where this policy falls silent, the Employment Standards Act will apply.

-6. Disciplinary Procedures

-Disciplinary procedures shall be as outlined in Employment Policy – Disciplinary Procedures.
+Payroll forms; and

+Applicable training and/or access relevant to their position.

+No employee shall hold more than one paid position within the MSU concurrently;

+The following roles are exempt from Section 4.3 of this document:

+Seasonal positions (e.g. poll clerks); and

+Part-time employees who are not able to obtain more than seven (7) hours per week on a consistent basis through an MSU position.

+Consistent shall be defined as four (4) consecutive weeks of service operation.

+If two (2) or more competitive candidates are available for hiring, preference may be given to those that will not hold concurrent paid positions in the MSU during their time of service.

+No SRA member shall hold a Part-Time Manager position directly supervised by a member of the Board of Directors;

+Exceptions shall be made for Part-Time Managers who have:

+A contract that terminates on April 30 of the year prior to the SRA election in question;

+Not been rehired for the following year; and

+Been successfully elected to the SRA for the following year.

+Part-Time Managers shall not hold seats on the EB until after their contract terminates.

+All employees must be able to be bonded for insurance purposes;

+Only MSU members during the previous academic year shall be eligible for full-time spring and/or summer employment.

+General Provisions

+The normal term for a position’s employment shall be outlined in their respective employment contract;

+The rate of remuneration for part-time employees shall be as outlined in Employment Policy – Employment Wages, as approved by the EB;

+Payment of wages is made by direct deposit to the employee’s bank account within two (2) weeks of their start date;

+Employees shall not receive guaranteed remuneration during periods of time off due to:

+Personal emergency;

+Temporary layoff; or

+Closing of the service by EB or the Board of Directors, including, but not limited to:

+Exam periods;

+Reading weeks; and

+MSU office closures.

+Salaried employees shall be paid for all statutory holidays that fall on a working Business Day;

+Hourly employees shall be paid for all statutory holidays that fall on a working Business Day, provided they work their scheduled shifts for thirty (30) days before and immediately after the statutory holiday.

+All Part-Time Manager positions supervised by a Board of Directors member shall be responsible to EB through their supervisor;

+Employees shall be responsible for fulfilling any job requirements specified in their Job Description and any relevant Bylaw, Operating Policy, or Employment Policy;

+Hours of work per week for salaried staff shall be outlined in their Job Description;

+Employees who will be absent or temporarily unable to fulfill their duties shall notify their respective manager at least twenty-four (24) hours in advance;

+In such instances, employees shall be held responsible for soliciting a replacement, where necessary;

+Extenuating circumstances shall be dealt with on a case-by-case basis.

+Disciplinary Procedures

+Disciplinary procedures for Part-Time Staff shall be as outlined in Employment Policy – Disciplinary Procedures.

+Executive Authority

+Where this policy falls silent or is superceded by the Employment Standards Act (2000), all relevant legislation shall take precedent.